Osama bin Laden: Militant and political career

-Mujahideen in Afghanistan
+Soviet–Afghan War

-After leaving college in 1979, bin Laden went to Pakistan, joined Abdullah Azzam and used money and machinery from his own construction company to help the Mujahideen resistance in the Soviet–Afghan War.
+After leaving college in 1979, Bin Laden went to Pakistan, joined Abdullah Yusuf Azzam and used money and machinery from his own construction company to help the mujahideen resistance in the Soviet–Afghan War.
 He later told a journalist: "I felt outraged that an injustice had been committed against the people of Afghanistan."
-From 1979 to 1992, the United States (as part of CIA activities in Afghanistan, specifically Operation Cyclone), Saudi Arabia, and China provided between $6–12 billion worth of financial aid and weapons to tens of thousands of mujahideen through Pakistan's Inter-Services Intelligence (ISI).
-British journalist Jason Burke wrote: "He did not receive any direct funding or training from the US during the 1980s.
+From 1979 to 1992, the U.S. (as part of CIA activities in Afghanistan, specifically Operation Cyclone), Saudi Arabia, and China provided between $6–12 billion worth of financial aid and weapons to tens of thousands of mujahideen through Pakistan's Inter-Services Intelligence (ISI).

+British journalist Jason Burke wrote: "[Bin Laden] did not receive any direct funding or training from the U.S. during the 1980s.
 Nor did his followers.
 The Afghan mujahideen, via Pakistan's ISI intelligence agency, received large amounts of both.
 Some bled to the Arabs fighting the Soviets but nothing significant."
-Bin Laden met and built relations with Hamid Gul, who was a three-star general in the Pakistani army and head of the ISI agency.
-Although the United States provided the money and weapons, the training of militant groups was entirely done by the Pakistani Armed Forces and the ISI.
-According to some CIA officers, beginning in early 1980, bin Laden acted as a liaison between the Saudi General Intelligence Presidency (GIP) and Afghan warlords; no evidence of contact between the CIA and Bin Laden exists in the CIA archives.
-Steve Coll states that although bin Laden may not have been a formal, salaried GIP agent, "it seems clear that bin Laden did have a substantial relationship with Saudi intelligence."
+Bin Laden met and built relations with Hamid Gul, who was a three-star general in the Pakistani Army and head of the ISI agency.
+Although the United States provided the money and weapons, the training of militant groups was entirely done by the Pakistan Armed Forces and the ISI.
+According to Brigadier Mohammad Yousaf, the person in charge of the ISI's Afghan operations at the time, it was a strict policy of Pakistan to prevent any American involvement in the distribution of funds or weapons or in the training of the mujahideen, and the CIA officials stayed in the embassy in Islamabad, never entering Afghanistan or meeting with the Afghan resistance leaders themselves.
+According to some CIA officers, beginning in early 1980, Bin Laden acted as a liaison between the Saudi General Intelligence Presidency (GIP) and Afghan warlords; no evidence of contact between the CIA and Bin Laden exists in the CIA archives.
+Steve Coll states that although Bin Laden may not have been a formal, salaried GIP agent, "it seems clear that Bin Laden did have a substantial relationship with Saudi intelligence."
 Bin Laden's first trainer was U.S. Special Forces commando Ali Mohamed.